Shaukat Usmani: Later life

-Aftermath of the Meerut case was the emergence of a stronger CPI, instead of what the British planned for—obliteration of the party.
-After the release of the Meerut prisoners, in 1933, a party with a centralized apparatus came into being.
-The CPI came out with its own manifesto and was affiliated to the Communist International in 1934 However, Usmani did not figure in the Party building exercise.
+The British Government expected that in the aftermath of the Meerut case, the CPI would be discredited and weakened.
+Instead, a stronger CPI emerged.
+Following the release of the Meerut prisoners in 1933, a party with a centralized apparatus took shape.
+In 1934 the CPI put out its own manifesto and became affiliated with the Communist International.
+However, Usmani did not figure in the Party building exercise.
 The leadership had gone to local (as opposed to émigré Tashkent-Moscow cadre) communists like S.A.
 Dange, P.C.
 Joshi, P. Sundarayya etc. Nothing much had been heard about Usmani after release from the jail.

 Similar fate happened to other members of the émigré CPI.
-Muhammad Ali Sepassi, M.N.
-Roy's close aide stayed back in Paris and was shot dead by the Nazis in 1940.
+Muhammad Ali Sepassi, M. N. Roy's close aide stayed back in Paris and was shot dead by the Nazis in 1940.
 Muhammed Shafique, first secretary of émigré CPI, wandered about in Europe until 1932 and then vanished.
 Abdulla Safdar came to India only in 1933 when most of the comrades were booked under the Meerut case.
-He remained with M.N.
-Roy, who had by then, had only little standing in the international communist movement.
+He remained with M. N. Roy, who had by then, had only little standing in the international communist movement.
 G. A .K.
 Lohani who had joined Roy in 1921 never returned to India.
 Like other émigré CPI members, Usmani also slipped into oblivion.

 After release from Meerut, Usmani worked in BB&CI Railway Workers' Union, was arrested on 14 July 1940 in Agra, shifted to Deoli Camp, then to Bareilly, Fatehgarh etc, being released on 8 January 1945.
 He became general secretary of National Seafarers' Union in Bombay during RIN revolt of 1946.
 He was not allowed to return to India, so went to London in September 1952 but returned to Bombay after 72 days.
 Working as a firm manager, he left again for London in 1955 and began research work regularly in British Museum Library, doing odd jobs.

 Usmani joined British Labor Party and its executive.
 He used its platform to propagate the cause of Goa liberation struggle.
 Simultaneously, he continued his research till 1961, resulting in the book "Nutritive Values of Fruits, Vegetables, Nuts and Food Cures", a widely appreciated work.
 He rejected offers of British citizenship and returned to India in 1962.
 He then shifted to Cairo, Egypt, in 1964 and remained there till 1974, working as a journalist in the Egyptian Gazette, Lotus of AAPSO, etc. He also worked in Al Fatah of the PLO.

 Upon return to India in 1974, Usmani joined the CPI.
 He worked for some time with Dr Adhikari in Ajoy Bhavan, his co-prisoner in Meerut.
 He went to Bikaner at the request of CPI comrades there in 1976 to celebrate his 75th birth anniversary.
 He had left Bikaner in 1920.
 Shaukat Usmani died on 26 February 1978.
 His son and other family members lived in extreme penury.